highgrav/rhizome/README.md

 A sample implementation can be found in `cmd/rhizd`.
 You can test this by creating a new Sqlite db in `/tmp`, running `go run cmd/rhizd` and then attempting to connect to it via `psql`.
 For example, if you created a `/tmp/test.db` database, you can connect to it by `psql -h localhost -p 5432 -d test`.
+You can also create a TLS keypair and enable TLS on the server (e.g., `rhizd --tls=true --tlsdir=/tmp/certs --cert=server.crt --key=server.key`).
+Check the `README.md` file in the `/cmd/rhizd` directory for more details on available flags.

 ### Warning